 Two programs steeped in tradition face off with the biggest prize in the sport on the line as the No. 8 seed North Carolina Tar Heels face off with the No. 1 seed Kansas Jayhawks.

 Check them out below (and read our full breakdown and UNC/Kansas picks and predictions here), as we provide the best props for the National Championship between the Tar Heels and Jayhawks on Monday, April 4.

 Editor's note: Ontario!
 Welcome to the world of regulated sports betting.
 Visit our Ontario sports betting page for the best legal betting sites available to you and all the information you need about this emerging industry.

-This odds widget represents the best odds available for each betting market from regulated sportsbooks.
+Click on each pick to jump to the full analysis.
+Each odds widget below represents the best odds available for each betting market from regulated US sportsbooks.